cdigitaljaveriana/museogif/pages/tecnica.md

 layout: cloud
 permalink: /tecnica.html
 # Default subject page is configured in "_data/theme.yml"
-# leave cloud-fields as "site.data.theme.subjects-fields"
+# leave cloud-fields as "site.data.theme.tenica-fields"
 # a cloud visualization will be added below the content in this file
-cloud-fields: site.data.theme.subjects-fields
+cloud-fields: site.data.theme.tecnica-fields
 ---

 ## Búsqueda por técnica